ncls-p/nvim-config/README.md

 # Modern Neovim Configuration (2025)

-A modern, well-structured Neovim configuration based on the latest trends and best practices for 2025.
+A highly optimized, feature-rich Neovim configuration built with lazy.nvim for blazing-fast startup times and modern development workflows.
+This configuration provides a complete IDE experience with LSP support, AI integration, and over 800 curated themes.

 ## ✨ Features